synesthesiam/rhasspy/README.md

 * `profile.json`
   * Overrides profile settings from `defaults.json`
   * See [profile documentation](doc/profiles.md) for details
+* `sentences.ini`
+  * Intents and sentences used to generate language model and train intent recognizer
 * `rasa_config.yml`
   * YAML configuration for RasaNLU
-* `classes.yml`
-  * Class expansions for user-defined word classes
-* `sentences.yml`
-  * Intents and sentences used to generate language model and train intent recognizer

 Running
 ---------